linhngkh/helsinki-bike-frontend/README.md

 This is the first time I handle a huge amount of database & API and this assignment has sharpened my skills in using some MongoDB queries.

-I learn to deploy backend on Docker and
+I learn to deploy backend on Docker

 I know that my app is still incomplete as a normal travel app, both frontend and backend.
 Therefore, there still be a ground for improving it in the future.